Netcracker/qubership-grafana-plugins-init/README.md

 During build script `docker build` download all plugins as ZIP files into `/tmp/downloads`.
 Then it unarchive all plugins into `/tmp/plugins`.

-And during build docker image docker will copy all files from `/tmp/plugins` to `/etc/grafana/plugins/`.
+And during build Docker image Docker will copy all files from `/tmp/plugins` to `/etc/grafana/plugins/`.